 Cancellation fee is levied where one cancels the loan even before it is disbursed.
 This is usually around 1.5% on the amount cancelled.
 It is usually not a factor of consideration as hardly anyone cancels after signing the loan offer document.
 Also even if you do change your mind after signing on the dotted line, you can always wait for your loan to be disbursed and then arrange for refinancing provided there is no lock-in period.

-However cancellation does come into play for loan on property under construction where there is progressive disbursement of the loan.
-In some cases where buyers decide to switch over to another bank’s package just before TOP due to some aggressive pricing or incentives they must be more than prepared to pay 1.5% cancellation fee on the 40% loan yet to be disbursed.
+However cancellation does come into play for loans on property under construction where there is progressive disbursement of the loan.
+In such cases typically homeowners will not switch mortgages to another bank before legal completion of their project (or C.S.C stage) as there is 0.75% to 1.50% cancellation fee payable on any undisbursed loan at the point of switching.
+Certainly nobody will do that before T.O.P. where up to 40% of the loan has yet to be disbursed.

 (f) Legal Fee Subsidy Clawback

 Lastly there is the legal fee subsidy clawback for refinancing cases where the borrower will need to refund the initial legal fee subsidy (usually capped at $2000) paid for by the bank at the outset if he choose to move his loan again within 3 years of refinancing it.
 That is the reason why we always look at the average interest rate in the first 3 years of the loan as beyond that there is usually no more lock-in nor legal fee clawback.

 Consider using the free service of an experienced, knowledgeable & professional mortgage broker, like us here at MortgageWise, who not only help to plan with you on your new purchase, but become your mortgage partner in refinancing solutions over the entire term of your loan, giving you timely reminders and advice on the best home loan from time to time.